-In order to migrate your website hosted with wordpress.com you will need to export the .xml file which contains your pages, posts, comments and file attachments.
+In order to migrate your website hosted with wordpress.com to Namecheap’s Shared Hosting or EasyWP service, you’ll need to export the .xml file which contains your pages, posts, comments, and file attachments.

 NOTE 1: Your website theme will not be imported.
 You will need to install one anew.

 You can do that in your Dashboard >> Appearance >>

 Themes >> Add New.
 Almost all free wordpress.com themes can be found in this list, so you can have your old one back.

 NOTE 2: Premium themes that are licensed for WordPress.com use only cannot be transferred to self-hosted WordPress.org sites.
 Some of them though can be transferred to a self-hosted site at no charge as part of a Guided Transfer.
 You will need to create a post in the premium theme forums if you’d like to know whether your theme qualifies.

 NOTE 3: Your website header will not be imported either.
 You can reinstate it in Dashboard >> Appearance >> Customize >> Header Image.

 You can either upload the file anew or select it in Media Library.

 To export the .xml file, do the following: